 This contract stores account nonces.
 The account nonces are stored in a single place for efficiency (the tx nonce and the deployment nonce are stored in a single place) and also for the ease of the operator.

-For greater extensibility and to lower the overhead, some parts of the protocol (e.g. account abstraction rules) were moved to an ephemeral contract called a bootloader.
-We call it ephemeral since formally it is never deployed and can not be called, but it has a formal address that is used on
+For greater extensibility and to lower overhead, some parts of the protocol (e.g. account abstraction rules) have moved to an ephemeral contract called a bootloader.
+We call it ephemeral since it is never deployed and cannot be called.
+It does, however, have a formal address that is used by

 Protected access to some of the system contracts

 Some of the system contracts have an impact on the account that may not be expected on Ethereum.
 For instance, on Ethereum the only way an EOA could increase its nonce is by sending a transaction.
 Also, sending a transaction could only increase nonce by 1 at a time.
 On zkSync nonces are implemented via the NonceHolder system contract and, if naively implemented, the users could be allowed to increment their nonces by calling this contract.
 That's why the calls to most of the non-view methods of the nonce holder were restricted to be called only with a special

 isSystem flag, so that interactions with important system contracts could be consciously managed by the developer of the account.